aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/hide-chart-axis/_index.md

 ### FAQs

 #### Q1.
 What is Aspose.Words for .NET?
 Aspose.Words for .NET is a powerful document processing library that enables developers to create, manipulate, and save Word documents programmatically in .NET applications.
-It provides a wide range of features for working with document elements, including charts and chart axes.
+It provides a wide range of features for Words Processing with document elements, including charts and chart axes.

 #### Q2.
 How can I install Aspose.Words for .NET?
 You can install Aspose.Words for .NET by downloading it by using the NuGet package manager in Visual Studio.
 Simply search for "Aspose.Words" in the NuGet package manager and install it into your project.